ember-animation/ember-animated/tests/dummy/app/templates/docs/motions.md

 Animates a sprite moving into or out of an area of a page that has scaling applied.

 ### adjustColor
-Animates the change in color of a sprite.
+Animates the change in value of the css color attribute of a sprite, such as `rbg(211, 211, 211)`.
 The `from` argument takes a css color, otherwise it defaults to the `measuredInitial` color and animates to the default final color.

 ### adjustCSS
 Animates the change in style of a sprite.
 Applies to css properties that are a unit and a number (font-size, letter spacing).